 BCG Vaccines 2023

-Bacille Calmette-Guerin (BCG) vaccines were approved about 100 years ago and are used worldwide.
-About 14 sub-strains of BCG have evolved and are used in BCG vaccines in 2023.
+Bacille Calmette-Guerin (BCG) vaccines were approved about 100 years ago and are used worldwide today.
+About 14 sub-strains of BCG have evolved and are used in vaccines in March 2023 to protect people from Mycobacterium tuberculosis (Mtb), the bacterium that causes tuberculosis (TB).
 The U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA) have approved BCG vaccines.
 The U.S. National Institutes of Health (NIH) says the BCG vaccine is safe and not associated with severe complications.

-And the World Health Organization (WHO) has Listed various vaccine versions.
-In addition, the WHO Expert Committee on Biological Standardization considers the formulation of international requirements for manufacturing and controlling BCG vaccines.
-In the U.S., BCG vaccination should be considered for select persons who meet specific criteria and consult with a TB expert, says the U.S. Centers for Disease Control and Prevention (CDC).
+And the World Health Organization (WHO) has Listed various BCG vaccine versions.
+In addition, the WHO Expert Committee on Biological Standardization publishes the formulation of international requirements for manufacturing and controlling BCG vaccines.
+In the U.S., BCG vaccination is considered for select persons who meet specific criteria, says the U.S. Centers for Disease Control and Prevention (CDC).

-ImmunityBio's IL-15 Superagonist N-803 Plus BCG is a therapy for adults with Non—muscle-invasive Bladder Cancer.
+ImmunityBio's IL-15 Superagonist (Anktiva™) N-803 Plus BCG is a therapy for adults with Non—muscle-invasive Bladder Cancer.

 SII VPM1002 is a recombinant BCG vaccine.
 Derived from the BCG Danish, subtype Prague, VPM1002 expresses a listeriolysin to enable the bacilli to access the host cell cytoplasm and thus potentially enhance CD8+ T-cell activation; VPM1002 also induces inflammasome activation.